 All timber shall be protected from worm attack and pests by VAC-VAC factory treatment before delivery to the site.
+Such treatment will be to the Engineer's Requirements.

 All timber is to be treated with one coat of approved wood preserver.
 All plugs inserted after cutting out defects shall be the full depth of the hole and the grain of the glue shall run in the same direction as the grain of the piece.